Skip to content

 url (str): The URL to make the request to.

 retry (int, optional): Number of retries to attempt before giving up.
-Default is 3.

 timeout (int, optional): Timeout in seconds after which the function will give up retrying.
-Default is 30.

 thread (bool, optional): Whether to execute the request in a separate daemon thread.
-Default is True.

 code (int, optional): An identifier for the request, used for logging purposes.
-Default is -1.

 verbose (bool, optional): A flag to determine whether to print out to console or not.
-Default is True.

 progress (bool, optional): Whether to show a progress bar during the request.
-Default is False.

-**kwargs (any): Keyword arguments to be passed to the requests function specified in method.
+**kwargs (Any): Keyword arguments to be passed to the requests function specified in method.

 Returns:

-(requests.Response): The HTTP response object.
-If the request is executed in a separate thread, returns None.
+(requests.Response | None): The HTTP response object.
+If the request is executed in a separate thread, returns

 """